catdefender22/Data_Analysis_Project_Ecommerce/README.md

 ## 🛠️ Tools Used

 - **SQL:** For data cleaning, transformation, and analytical querying
-- **PostgreSQL:** Used as the database engine to store and manage the relational dataset
+- **SMSS:** Used as the database engine to store and manage the relational dataset
 - **Tableau:** For visualization of results and reporting

 ---